DhruvGarg001/Angry-Birds/README.md

 - **Controls:**
   - **Mouse Drag:** Click and drag the bird on the sling to set your aim and release quickly to launch.
   - **Space Bar:** Press to reload a new bird onto the sling.
-- **Quick Release:** Ensure you release the bird quickly after aiming; holding it too long will make your shots poor.
+- **Quick Release:** Ensure you release the bird quickly after aiming(don't aim for more than 3 seconds!); holding it too long will make your shots poor.

 ## Known Issues

 - **Holding Bug:** If you hold the bird for too long, it may not function well.
-This will be improved in future versions for better user experience.

 ## Purpose

 This game is a basic duplicate of the real **Angry Birds** and was created solely to display my programming skills in game development using **p5.js** and to demonstrate my understanding of basic game mechanics and physics simulation using **matter.js**.